-So you want to build your email list to thousands of subscribers?
-Guess what, I want to help you.
+Do you want to build your email list to thousands of subscribers?
+You should, and I want to help you.
 Imagine how much more profitable you would be with a large list of people who want to hear from you.
-For example, if you launch a new product to fifty thousand subscribers at a conversion rate of one percent, you would get buy in from 500 people immediately.
-Don’t worry, we can work together to get your conversion rates up, but in the meantime, let’s get you all those subscribers first.
-Below are the seven strategies that I use with a few of them relating to WordPress.
+For example, if you launch a new product to fifty thousand subscribers at a conversion rate of one percent, you would get purchases from five hundred people immediately.
+Below are seven strategies that I use to attract hundreds of subscribers each month.

-1) Invest in a premium leads capture plugin.
+1) Invest in a premium opt-in tool or plugin.

-2) Implement a minimum of four different forms.
+2) Implement a minimum of four different opt-in forms.

-To the first point, free versions are limiting by nature because the producer wants you to upgrade/pay to gain more options.
-This makes perfect sense, but it’s a disadvantage for the user.
-I realized that successful lead capturing depends on implementing various “email mines” or types of popups not found in free versions.
-For instance, of the eleven types of opt-in forms available through Thrive Themes, I use four types of popups throughout my site including scroll mat, in-content, slide-in, and exit intent.
-By using different popups and looks, I increase the chances of having one of them appeal to a visitor.
-On the flip side, you don’t want to have too many opt-in forms to annoy visitors.
-Implementing three to five unique opt-in forms is a great place to start.
+Free versions of things are often limited by design because the producer wants her users to upgrade/pay to access more options.
+This makes perfect sense but is disadvantageous for the user.
+I realize that efficient lead capturing depends on implementing various “email mines” or types of popups not found in free versions.
+For instance, of the eleven types of opt-in forms available through Thrive Themes, I use four throughout my site including scroll mat, footer, custom, and exit intent.

 3) Don’t stick with default templates.

-The worst thing you can do after activating a plugin is to stick with their templates.
-Templates are there for you to enhance, not readily accept.
-Free or paid, I always tinker with text, colors, shapes, and images to truly make a popup my own.
-You should consider how you can significantly boost the appeal and originality of your opt-in forms.
+The worst thing you can do is use generic opt-in templates.
+Templates are there for you to enhance and customize, not to confine you.
+Free or paid, I always change the text, colors, shapes, and images to truly make a form my own.
+You should find ways to significantly boost the appeal and originality of your opt-in forms.

-Guess what?
-People have different motivational triggers for opting in.
-Some people may want free stuff while others may want exclusive content.
-I gave a lot of thought to this idea during my opt-in implementation and for each of my popups, I provide a different motivational trigger or state my offer in a different way.
+People have different motivational triggers for subscribing.
+For example, some individuals want free stuff while others want exclusive content.
+For each opt-in form, I provide a different motivational trigger or state my offer in a different way.
 Here are some triggers to consider:

-- A gift i.e. an ebook or checklist
+- Offer a gift such as an ebook or checklist

-- Exclusive access i.e. an insider or special report
+- Offer access to member-only content such as an insider or special report

-I’m just scratching the surface here, so I challenge you to come up with more motivational triggers to try.
+We’re just scratching the surface here, so I challenge you to come up with other motivational triggers and offers.

-An A/B or split test is a test conducted between two or more variables to see which variable is more successful.
-For example, I could perform a test between two opt-in forms, one green and one blue, to see which is more efficient.
-Talk of A/B tests dominate lead capture strategy, but A/B tests are only useful if you have a large enough sample size to draw conclusions.
-For instance, if your website is currently attracting five visitors a day, results from 150 people over the month wouldn’t be enough to substantiate any conclusions.
-Whereas, if you’re attracting 500 visitors a day, this would lend greater credibility to your findings.
-Is there a good baseline number to begin testing?
-Perhaps, but the point is not to focus too much on split testing until you’re getting enough and consistent traffic to your site.
-Traffic matters before tests.
+An A/B or split test is a test conducted between two or more variables to see which variable is more favorable.
+For example, I could perform a test between two opt-in forms–one green and one blue–to see which is more efficient.
+Discussions regarding A/B tests dominate lead capture strategy, but A/B tests are only useful if you have a large enough sample size to draw conclusions.
+For instance, if your website is currently attracting five visitors a day, that wouldn’t be enough to validate your tests.
+Whereas, if you’re attracting five hundred visitors a day, your findings would be more credible.

-- How many emails will be in your autoresponder sequence?
+- How many emails will be in your auto response sequence?

 - How much content will be in your emails?

-I won’t give you definitive answers to these questions because I’m pretty sure our businesses are different thus require different approaches.
-Suffice it to say, a failure to plan is a plan to fail.
-Additionally, it may be useful to subscribe to your competitors, or benchmark companies, to understand better email marketing strategies and techniques.
+I won’t give you definitive answers to these questions because I’m certain our businesses are different thus require different approaches.
+Additionally, it might be beneficial to subscribe to your competitors to review and analyze their email marketing activities, strategies, and techniques.

 7) Get consent from everyone who joins your list.

-People who don’t get opt-in consent from their subscribers can face enormous fines.
-A typical, but poor, practice of newbies is to add subscribers from their LinkedIn network to their lists.
+Email marketers who don’t get opt-in permission from their subscribers can face enormous fines.
+For example, a common practice of newbies is to auto subscribe their LinkedIn connections without their consent.
 Not only do you run the risk of getting fined, but your IP address and status as an emailer can fall into spammer territory (and your contacts won’t be pleased).
 Also, people who don’t consensually subscribe will likely unsubscribe thwarting your efforts and revenue potential.
-Avoid this practice and know that building a high converting list takes time and starts with trust and transparency.
+Building a high converting list takes time and starts with trust and transparency.